mitairi/python-training2025/README.md

 # python-training2025
-Python training 2025 with VSCode
+Repository for Python training 2025 with VSCode